stayhard/Seq.App.EventFieldDigest/README.md

 # Seq.App.EventFieldDigest

-Creates a digest event of a event types unique field value for a defined time intervall.
+Seq App for creating a digest containing all different values for a specific event property.
+The digest is generated based on a given interval, and the digest is emitted to the event log as a separate event.

 ## Changes